leiwh/PyFRS/README.md

 - `n18`          CNM density at 10^18cm
 - `p`            Electron energy distribution index
 - `epsilon_e`    Fraction of the shock energy into electrons
-- `epsilon_B`    Fraction of the shock energy in magnetic fiel
+- `epsilon_B`    Fraction of the shock energy in magnetic field